 The Moving Byzantium project highlights the role of Byzantium as a global culture and analyses the internal flexibility of Byzantine society.
 Its main focuse is to contribute to a re-evaluation of a society and culture that has traditionally been depicted as stiff, rigid and encumbered by its own tradition.

 2019 - ongoing, PI: Stefan Eichert

 The Medieval Cemeteries at the Periphery of the Carolingian World project deals with the digital collection and presentation of medieval cemeteries and it is based at the Archaeological Institute of the Czech Academy of Sciences in Prague.
 All published information is provided online and can be explored via a digital catalogue and within an interactive map.
 Cartographic visualisations as well as charts and plots are created dynamically based on real archaeological research data.

 2019 - ongoing, PI: Mihailo Popović (TIB PI: Balkans), Andreas Külzer (TIB PI: Asia Minor)

 The Maps of Power: Historical Atlas of Places, Borderzones and Migration Dynamics in Byzantium project is a sub-project of the Long-Term Project Tabula Imperii Byzantini (TIB) and part of the DigTIB initiative of the Austrian Academy of Sciences in Vienna.
 It creates, develops and upkeeps an online atlas of the Byzantine World.
-Parts from the large pool of the rich analogue data of the TIB are extracted in order to address digitally new scholarly questions and methods.
+Selected parts from the rich data pool provided by TIB are extracted in order to digitally address new scholarly questions and methods.